sis-cmdb/sis-python/README.md

 print response['field1']
 ```

+`Response.to_dict()` and `Response.to_list()` methods are also available, returning a dict() and list() object representation respectively.

-sispy.Response object consists of the below attributes, it is discouraged to access them directly (as these might change in the future) but use the access techniqies outlined above.
+`Response` object consists of the below attributes, it is discouraged to access them directly (as these might change in the future) but use the access techniqies outlined above.

 * `sispy.Response._result` contains decoded http body (either a list or a dict) and can be inspected directly
 * `sispy.Response._meta` holds meta data associated with the response